osquery/osquery/docs/wiki/deployment/configuration.md

 - `platform`: restrict this query to a given platform, default is 'all' platforms; you may use commas to set multiple platforms
 - `version`: only run on osquery versions greater than or equal-to this version string
 - `shard`: restrict this query to a percentage (1-100) of target hosts
-- `denylist`: a boolean to determine if this query may be denylisted (when stopped for excessive resource consumption), default true
+- `denylist`: a boolean to determine if this query may be denylisted (when stopped by the Watchdog for excessive resource consumption), default true

 The `platform` key can be: